 • Are the resulting relationships and rules identical?
 Equivalent?

-Note: When simplified, the rules should be equivalent to s = 3n + 2.
+Note: When simplified, the rules should be equivalent to \(s = 3n + 2\).

 Activity 2: Let's Create Non-Linear Patterns

-Materials: blocks, tiles, grid sheets, curve plotter software
+Materials: blocks, tiles, grid sheets, graphing software

 Divide students into teams.
 Write the following instructions on the board: